-Recently, a good friend who I've collaborated with on research proposed to me that we should stop studying gossip and sex, and start to study food.
+Recently, a good friend whom I've collaborated with on research proposed to me that we should stop studying gossip and sex, and start to study food.
 Everyone eats, she argued.
 Women know that one way to a man's heart is through his stomach, she said.
-Men look sexy when they cook, I thought, regardless of whatever they are making.
+Men look sexy when they cook, I thought, regardless of what they are making.

 I was immediately intrigued.